iamroko/KSP_Quadcopter/README.md

 ## Future Development

 There is a fair amount of cleanup and documentation still required.
 The program is relativley complete and functional, however a few features are still planned:
+- Use velocity limits in the "fly" mission command
 - Better altitude control (i.e. selectable AGL vs ASL altitude.
 Right now the script terrain-hugs (i.e. AGL)).
 - Smart Landing to search for suitable landing spots near waypoints.
 The code to do this exists for emergecy landing, so it should be relatively simple to include in regular missions.
 - Laser rangefinder integration.
 This will help when landing near objects not represented by terrain height (i.e. other ships)